AidanFarhi/CS255-Porfolio/README.md

 - Briefly summarize the DriverPass project.
 Who was the client?
 What type of system did they want you to design?

-The DriverPass project was a brand new system for a company that provides practice test and on-the-road training to help people pass their driver's license test.
+The DriverPass project was a brand new system for a company that provides practice tests and on-the-road training to help people pass their driver's license test.
 The client wanted an online application that would enable them to offer online practice tests, courses, and on-the-road training sessions with instructors.